 The world is changing.
 The old stories that western civilisation has been living by for the past few centuries – stories of limitless growth, of the pursuit of progress as the primary purpose of life, of human separation from and domination over ‘nature’ – are crumbling.
 These are the stories of the patriarchy.
 I strongly believe that the stories which we need to replace the destructive stories of the patriarchy should – and will – be born from the wellspring of wisdom which belongs to women.

 In this time-between-stories, then, in these days of crisis and uncertainty, we need visionaries.
 We need the ‘Voices of the Wells’; we need the power of place, speaking.
 We need the stories of the land; the stories of our native traditions, and the wisdom which is encoded within them.We need to understand the mystery at the heart of the Grail.

 We also need more than just talk: we need practical commitment to real, meaningful change.
-In this course, then, I aim to create a vibrant community, and to bring together a tribe of women who can explore the critical questions we’re facing now.
+For the duration of this course, then, I aim to bring together a tribe of women who can explore together the critical questions we’re facing now.
 Among them are: